‘He just drove away’: Camera captures man boldly stealing puppy from woman’s home

 With the man now knowing where Ratcliffe lives, and aware she has five children in the home, she called the police.

 Ratcliffe later learned that KC Pet Project recovered Arthur after he was picked up by animal control.
-They were called after an arrest, but nothing else has been released.
-It’s unclear if the man in the video is behind bars or for what charges.
+They were called after an arrest, but no other information has been released.
+It’s unclear if the man in the video is behind bars or if he faces charges.

 Organizations like the Missouri Pet Breeders Association recommend not having strangers come to your home for transactions, reminding people they can always meet at a place like a police station.

-“We would advise they not, not to come to their home, meet at a public place,” VP Rodney Blosser said.
+“We would advise they not… come to their home, meet at a public place,” VP Rodney Blosser said.

 Ratcliffe won’t be letting strangers over any time soon.
 She’s still uneasy with so many unanswered questions.

-“What kind of a person would come into a house with their children and walk out with a puppy and steal it like that?”
+“What kind of a person would come into a house with [the owner’s children inside] and walk out with a puppy and steal it like that?”
 Ratcliffe said.
 “I just don’t understand.”